My recipe for these Gluten Free Belgium Buns was an absolute must. Can you remember your first ever Belgium Buns? Can you remember your last?

 To make the bun dough

-- In a large bowl add the gluten free flour, easy action yeast, sugar, salt, flaxseed, psyllium husk if using and tablespoon of oil.
-Using a whisk stir the dry ingredients and oil to combine.
+- In a large bowl (ideally a stand mixer) add the gluten free flour, easy action yeast, sugar and salt.
+Using a whisk stir the dry ingredients to combine.

 Fill and prove the buns

-- Next sprinkle the raisins over the dough evenly.
+- Next sprinkle the raisins evenly over the dough.

-- Place each dough spiral into a crumpet ring on a greased baking tray and cover with a damp tea towel in a warm place to prove for 30 minutes for the second time.
+- Place each dough spiral into a crumpet ring on a greased baking tray and cover with a damp tea towel in a warm place to prove for 45 minutes.ALTERNATIVE: places each roll into a jumbo-sized muffin tin, both methods work, the crumpet rings are a more authentic shape.

-- Once the buns have proven for 30 minutes, pop into the preheated oven for 20-25 minutes.
+- Once the buns have proven, pop into the preheated oven for 20-25 minutes.
 You want them to have a little give in them when pressed with your finger.TOP TIP: add a pan of boiling water to the bottom of the oven (especially if you have a fan oven) as the moisture created will aid with the final rise and keep your buns moist.

 - Remove from oven and cool completely before decorating